Boat Captain (One position available): Filled for 2018

 TBD - Based on experience.

 This is an unpaid training position/internship.This position provides new graduates with valuable field research and education experience to include on their CV or resume which will assist them in obtaining jobs in their chosen field.
-THERE ARE TWO POSITIONS OF THIS TYPE AVAILABLE PER WEEK.
-The position runs from May through August 2016.
-Applicants do not have to be available the entire 17 weeks of the program however, you must be available for at least two weeks.
+The position runs from May through August 2018.
+Applicants do not have to be available the entire 15 weeks of the program however, you must be available for at least four weeks.
 Please do not apply if you are not able to complete the weeks you apply for.

 The applicant must have a four year degree in marine biology, general biology, environmental science, or closely related field.
 The applicant must have a passion for educating others regarding sharks, rays and marine conservation.
 They must be able to provide education on the rays and sharks we commonly encounter to include species identification, scientific and common names, anatomy, general biology, behavioral characteristics such as feeding, mating, migration etc...
 The applicant must be able to repeatedly lift 75lbs and be capable of strenuous manual labor.
 This position spends a great deal of time on boats during the summer in Florida, the ability to deal with motion, heat and humidity is very important.
 We are looking for candidates that are self starters and don't wait to be told to accomplish routine tasks.
 A positive attitude and respectful manner are also very important.